What is ReachISO? What is its significance and how can your company help mine?

 What can ReachISO provide that other consultants cannot?/Why should we choose you?

 This is a very frequently asked.
 We provide a scope for improvement that other consulting organisations do not.
 We do not always work by the book, we understand the issue, find the root cause and suggest what is truly needed for an organization/department to smoothly function.
 Our experience with the industry, ability to reason and practicality are the main reasons why people/organization have chosen to work with us.

-We suggest a standard only after understanding what they do and how relevant the suggested certicate would be to that organization for a gap free business model.
+We suggest a standard only after understanding what they do and how relevant the suggested certificate would be to that organization for a gap-free business model.
 For a start any organization which meets the basic govt.
-Prerequisites is eligible for ISO 9001:2015.
+Prerequisites are eligible for ISO 9001:2015.
 ISO 9001 is a generic standard.

 No 2 organizations are the same & in order for the organization to reap all the benefits of implementation / Certification a tailor-made implementation plan is very much essential, which is why cost varies for each organization, We believe every organization regardless of type, size or location deserves a tailor-made implementation & certification plan.

 Again it’s all depending on the organization and its capabilities to adapt to the new techniques, procedures & the ability to carry forward the same until effectiveness is proven in an audit.
 Ideally it should take about 6 to 8 months post the implementation to notice the advancements.